 Scholars are trained through small seminar experiences, experiential learning, enhanced faculty-student mentorship, scientific research, and professional development.
 All scholars spend at least one semester at the Duke University Marine Laboratory (DUML) and have funding available for research, travel to professional conferences, and DUML travel courses.
 In addition to the training that they receive, a community of scholars will be developed both within each cohort of scholars and among alumni of the program.

-The Marine Lab Experience
+The Marine Lab Experience: Research

 The DUML part of the program involves two components: course work and directed research with a faculty mentor.
 Scholars will enroll in courses based on their specific interests; these courses will provide depth of knowledge and experience in a specific area of marine science and conservation.
 Scholars will be expected to be an active part of their faculty mentor's lab group.
 Scholars will carry out scientific research at DUML as a research independent study with their faculty mentor.
 We expect that each project will culminate with an honors thesis and ultimately result in a publication.
 Scholars will spend at least one semester at DUML campus, although we encourage scholars to spend as much time as they would like at DUML campus.